 Stanza has developed a 40 mote multi sensor network that is used in this artwork and be scattered though the the location.
 The nodes can be placed up to 10 -300 meters apart over the space.
 Once switched on they gather the data.

 A custom made wireless speaker system powered by batteries and solar panels presents the sounds.
-The speakers will either be placed around the tree or just on the tree/s.
+The speakers are placed on the tree/s.
 The noise level will be set not be just above an ambient level this will not be a loud installation.
 However one should be able to hear it.
 The speakers they will be attached to meet all health and safety concerns

 Music.
 This is what it sounded like.Tree